 Many ordinances use the commercial setback requirements for all buildings within the mixed-use development.

-However, our advice is to require all mixed-use development to submit to a criterion-based review, similar to that used to evaluate planned developments.
+However, our advice is to require all mixed-use development to submit to a criterion-based site plan review, similar to that used to evaluate planned developments.
 Sometimes using the commercial setback won't make sense for all parts of a development.

 In many communities in the U.S. mixed-use developments were literally illegal until recently.
 And I daresay some towns haven't changed their zoning ordinance yet.
 (Our European readers think that's crazy.
 We know because they contact us.)